qqwizzixxxx/Discord-Raid-Cleaner/README.md

 # How To Install?

+As First Install An Folder Cleaner Or Whole Repository Idc

-First Step Is To Setup an discord bot
+Second Step Is To Setup an discord bot

 go to https://discord.com/developers/applications
 create an app and then bot